 Winn Center Opens

-Winn Center opens, CRC’s (and the only one if the Los Rios District) first LEED Platinum Certified building.
+Winn Center opens, CRC's (and the only one in the Los Rios District) first LEED Platinum Certified building.
 The building houses Architecture, Photography, Pharmacy Technology and Nutrition and others.

 The Elk Grove Center opens

 CRC's Eighth President

 CRC Celebrates 50th Anniversary